Dabbling in Jet Lag

 Tikal is one of the largest archaeological sites and urban centers of the Mayan civilization.
 This ancient city is hidden in the rainforest of northern Guatemala and is part of the Tikal National Park.

 Here you can find not only amazing ruins but also a wide variety of animals such as toucans, monkeys, etc. The park is so large that you could spend hours wandering through the jungle without coming across a single person.
+If you’re spending 10 days in Guatemala, make sure to put Tikal on your list!

 The Copan Ruins are spectacularly well preserved, and tell a unique story of the Mayan civilization.
 Copan is known for its large open plazas, as well as many altars and monoliths.
 It’s also home to the Hieroglyphic Stairway Plaza, with the longest known Mayan inscription (over 1800 glyphs)!